top of page

 Itohan Idumwonyi

 Itohan is our vice-president and has attended the PNW AAR conferences for two years.
-She is the Assistant Professor of Religious Studies at Gonzaga, and her research interests focus on the intersection of religion, gender, culture, power, and inclusivity.
+She is the Assistant Professor of Religious Studies at Gonzaga, and her research interests focus on the intersection of religion, gender, culture, and power.
 One fun project that she is working on is called “Widowhood Succession: A Socio-Historical Study of an Emerging Trend in African Pentecostal Tradition.”
-Her favorite paper that she’s presented at the PNW AAR is “The Woman Called Man: A Lens into Gender Dynamics and the Weight of Inclusivity in African Pentecostalism,” and her favorite thing about the PNW AAR is the after-presentation conversations and the networking.
+Her favorite thing about the PNW AAR is the after-presentation conversations and the networking.
 Fun fact about Itohan: she loves to cook and create community.

 Gilad Elbom